soran-ghaderi/torchebm/docs/developer_guide/architecture.md

 TorchEBM is designed to be extended in several ways:

-1. **Custom Energy Functions**: Create your own energy functions by subclassing `EnergyFunction`
+1. **Custom Energy Functions**: Create your own energy functions by subclassing `BaseEnergyFunction`
 2. **Custom Samplers**: Implement new sampling algorithms by subclassing `BaseSampler`
-3. **Custom Loss Functions**: Create new training objectives for energy-based models
+3. **Custom BaseLoss Functions**: Create new training objectives for energy-based models
 4. **Neural Network Energy Functions**: Use neural networks as energy functions

 For more details on implementing extensions, see our [API Design](api_design.md) documentation.